 The historic and enchanting city of Naples is famously known as the birthplace of the much-adored Neapolitan pizza, but have you ever tried their deep-fried pizzas?
 Known as ‘pizza fritta,’ fried pizza is among the most indulgent Italian street foods, and you’ll find it all over Naples!

-I’m always taken aback during my Naples food tours by the number of people completely unfamiliar with this quirky pizza recipe.
+I’m always taken aback during my Naples food walks by the number of people completely unfamiliar with this quirky pizza recipe.
 Fried pizza came about after World War II when a lack of quality ingredients and wood-fired ovens led locals to craft a replacement for classic pizza.

 Even though the traditional pizza style gradually became more commonplace again, fried pizza in Naples was here to stay.
-It’s as popular as ever today, and here’s where to secure the best in the city.
+It’s as popular as ever today, and here’s where to secure the tastiest in the city.

 Antica Pizza Fritta da Zia Esterina Sorbillo